shakebugs/shake-docs/docs/web/configuration-and-data/ticket-tags.md

 They will automatically become <span class="tag-button pink-tag-button">tags</span> on your [Shake dashboard](https://app.shakebugs.com/).

-## Adding tags using the feedback type picker
+## Adding tags using the form picker

 Use form picker to add tags to the ticket.